dagfs/dagfs.github.io/projects/pareto-hats/index.md

 # Project Pareto Hats

-This project aims to provide 20% of the knowledge for the roles in a modern software development project that are not coding related.
+This project aims to provide 20% of the knowledge for the common tasks in a modern software development project that are not coding related.
 As to provide teams in all sizes, but particularly small sizes with the tools needed to

 The project is guided by the **Pareto principle** and **Parkinson's law**